Coastal Resources Division

 2016 Wading Depth Survey

-Texas Beach Accessibility Guide - a guide from the Texas General Land Office on vehicular beach access, pedestrian beach access, accessible parking, signage & beach amenities, and other beach access topics.
+A guide from the Texas General Land Office on vehicular beach access, pedestrian beach access, accessible parking, signage & beach amenities, and other beach access topics.
+(Link to Guide)

-Coastal Dunes: Dune Protection and Improvement Manual for the Texas Gulf Coast - a guide from the Texas General Land Office on topics such as the Texas beaches and dunes, dune construction/improvement/repair, dune walkovers, beach access and drainage.
+A guide from the Texas General Land Office on topics such as the Texas beaches and dunes, dune construction/improvement/repair, dune walkovers, beach access and drainage.
+(Link to Guide)

-Homeowner's Handbook to Prepare for Coastal Natural Hazards - a handbook for property owners along the Gulf coast to increase awareness of coastal hazards and promote resiliency.
+A handbook for property owners along the Gulf coast to increase awareness of coastal hazards and promote resiliency.
 Prepared by partners of the Gulf of Mexico Alliance.
+(Link to Handbook)

-National Wetlands Inventory - an interactive map prepared by the U.S. Fish and Wildlife Service of wetland resources in the United States.
+An interactive map prepared by the U.S. Fish and Wildlife Service of wetland resources in the United States.
+(Link to Interactive Map)

 Galveston, TX 77551